 We accept no responsibility for third party downloads and downloads provided by external third party websites and would advise users to verify their authenticity using third party antivirus software or similar applications.

-Users contacting this us through this website do so at their own discretion and provide any such personal details requested at their own risk.
+The transmission of information via the internet or email is not completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of data while you are transmitting it to our site.
+Users contacting us through this website do so at their own discretion and provide any such personal details requested at their own risk.
 Your personal information is kept private and stored securely until a time it is no longer required or has no use.

 External Website Links & Third Parties

 Although we only look to include quality, safe and relevant external links, users are advised to adopt a policy of caution before clicking any external web links mentioned throughout this website.
 (External links are clickable text / banner / image links to other websites).